MichiganTypeScript/type-testing/README.md

 - [`eslint-plugin-expect-type`](https://www.npmjs.com/package/eslint-plugin-expect-type) is powerful, but relies on comments and requires ESLint.
 This means that refactoring and renaming will get out of sync because the tests themselves aren't actually code.
 On top of that, there's a problem with the order of unions in TypeScript not being stable from release-to-release, which causes very annoying false positive test failures that you have to manually fix.
 - [`tsd`](https://github.com/SamVerschueren/tsd) is nice, but it's not for the type layer itself.
 For that matter, there are a few nice alternatives if you can integrate this into your test runner, e.g. Jest's [Expect](https://github.com/facebook/jest/blob/main/packages/expect/src/types.ts#L99) type is built into it's assertion functions.
 The same goes for [`expect-type`](https://github.com/mmkal/expect-type).
+- [`ts-expect`](https://github.com/TypeStrong/ts-expect) is probably the most similar currently existing thing but it is built more for things that have runtime manifestations (i.e. things that JavaScript, unlike TypeScript types).
+The code in this library is already battle tested and used by lots of production projects.

 ### What about ESLint/TypeScript complaining of unused variables?